Go Back

 Second Rise

-• When the water is boiling, pick the bagel up using the parchment paper and gently place it into the boiling water.
+• Once the water comes to a boil, pick the bagel up using the parchment paper and gently place it into the boiling water.
 Use tongs to grab the parchment paper from the water.
-The bagels should float right away.
-If they sink to the bottom, they are likely under-proofed and need more time to proof.

 Notes